Child Care Expenses Tax Credit For 2018

 How to Claim the Child and Dependent Care Tax Credit

 eFile.com makes it easy for you to claim the Child and Dependent Care Credit on your current tax return online.
 We will pick out this form for you and help you fill it in.
-Your completed return will then include the Form 2441 - eFileIT, Child and Dependent Care Expenses.
-For your 2018 return, use this form, fill it in, and mail it with your tax return - FileIT.
+Your completed return will then include the Form 2441 - eFileIT - for Child and Dependent Care Expenses.
+For your 2018 Return, use this form, fill it in, and mail it with your tax return - FileIT.

-When you provide the information for the credit, you must include the Social Security Number (SSN) of each qualifying person in order to claim the credit, as well as the name, address, and taxpayer identification number of your child or dependent care provider.
+When you provide the information for the credit, you must include the Social Security Number (SSN) of each qualifying person in order to claim the credit.
+Also include the name, address, and SSN or Individual Taxpayer Identification Number (ITIN) of your child or dependent care provider.

 What to Do If Someone Claimed Your Dependent

 A Qualifying Person for the Child and Dependent Care Credit may only be claimed on one tax return.
-If a dependent is claimed on more than one tax return (for example, a child is claimed by both divorced parents) the IRS will apply a set of tiebreaker rules to see who gets to claim the dependent.
+If a dependent is claimed on more than one tax return (for example, a child is claimed by both divorced parents), then the IRS will apply a set of tiebreaker rules to see who gets to claim the dependent.

 Learn more about the dependent tiebreaker rules and who gets to claim a child as a dependent.

 See what other tax credits and tax deductions may be available to you.